risd-sound/sadi/README.md

 *Sonic interaction and experience part 1*
 * Overview
 * Introduction to programming in Pure Data (Pd)
-••* Patch along: making a tone generator in Pd (sound synthesis basics)
+⋅⋅* Patch along: making a tone generator in Pd (sound synthesis basics)
 * Introduction to GUI design with MobMuPlat editor
-••* Patch along: making a GUI for tone generator
+⋅⋅* Patch along: making a GUI for tone generator
 * Transferring project files to your mobile device
-* Using system messages for accessing device sensors ••*Patch along: using accelerometer data with tone generator
+* Using system messages for accessing device sensors ⋅⋅*Patch along: using accelerometer data with tone generator

 SHORT BREAK